Adult Swimming Lessons Limassol

 - One-on-one I offer private one-on-one swimming lessons.
 I teach in the pool with a student.
 This will give you the confidence to feel safe and secure.

-- Share a lesson Through my years of experience, I have found that sharing a lesson with a friend or partner can be very efficient when teaching beginners or those with poor fitness levels. (share cost)
+- Share a lesson Through my years of experience, I have found that sharing a lesson with a friend or partner can be very efficient when teaching beginners or those with poor fitness levels. (share cost as well)

 With time and patience I can teach you how to overcome fear of the water and learn how to swim, or improve your technique.